 Do I need to see a doctor to get birth control?

 It depends on which birth control method you choose.
 You can buy some birth control methods at a store without a prescription.
-For other methods, you'll need to see a doctor or nurse.
+For other methods, you'll need to see a doctor.

 Birth control methods you can get without a prescription include: